ReggieVW/cvat-docs/manual/automatic_annotations.md

 ### Add automatic key points to person bounding box annotations
 <b>Note:This model is not included yet into the CVAT’s AI tools.
 So the process requires manual intervention.
 Also the feature of directly importing person key points with JSON is not available in CVAT.</b>

-First click "Menu", in CVAT.
+First click "Menu" in CVAT.
 Click "Export task dataset" and choose "COCO".

 ![image](https://user-images.githubusercontent.com/35894891/199809798-002be189-31ae-43a4-a2c9-9a338096c828.png)